Extension-Historia/source-code-firefox/README.md

 2.)
 Every link is provided with the website name and a short description of what information the website contains (BETA: The descriptions of the new links have not been included yet).

 3.)
-By clicking the box with the name of the website, a new tab will open with the respective webpage.
+By clicking the box with the name of the website, a new tab will open with the respective web page.

 4.)
 By clicking the information about the developer, version and help sign, a new tab will open and you will be redirected to the project documentation page.